antoniotongzhang/IEEE_BigData_2024/README.md

 ```
 - **Modeling**: Scripts used for training and evaluating machine learning models, employing linear and non-linear regression techniques.

-**Note that**: Some scripts has been developed with the assistance of ChatGPT.
-The tool was used for tasks such as:
+**Note that**: Scripts for modelling has been developed with the assistance of ChatGPT.
+The tool was mainly used for task of providing suggestions for improving efficiency.

-- Code generation and refactoring
-- Debugging and troubleshooting specific sections
-- Providing suggestions for improving algorithm efficiency

 ## Setup and Installation